 |Concentration Courses:||Concentration Courses:||Concentration Courses:

 Students should also note that, while some master’s in communication programs provide specific specializations in marketing and/or public relations, there are also programs that allow their students to specialize in a different area of communication while taking some electives in marketing or public relations.
-For example, master’s in communication programs with a specialization in media studies often have overlapping coursework with PR and marketing programs.
-In addition, master’s in strategic communication programs typically have some coursework in marketing and public relations as well.
+For example, the majority of Master’s in Strategic Communication programs include coursework in PR and marketing.
+In addition, Master’s in Mass Communication programs typically have some coursework or electives in marketing and/or public relations.
+Finally, for students who are mainly interested in public relations, some colleges and universities also offer dedicated Master’s in Public Relations programs.